hanabi/hanabi.github.io/misc/BGA.md

 * One problem in Hanabi is when a clue lights up your chop card for the first time.
 How do you know whether it is a *Play Clue* or a *Save Clue*?
 * On BGA, there is a simple system: number clues mean *Save Clues* and color clues mean *Play Clues*.
 (Of course, there are exceptions, but this applies most of the time.)
 * In my group, both number clues **and** color clues can be used to save cards.
-* ANY clue that touches the chop has to be treated as a *Save Clue* first and foremost.
+* **Any** clue that touches the chop has to be treated as a *Save Clue* first and foremost.
 If you can rule out a *Save Clue* interpretation, then you know that it is a *Chop Focus Play Clue*.
 * Why do this?
 It allows us to choose the exact clue type that would avoid touching duplicated cards.

 ### Early Save Play Clues - Deleted